pycroscopy/atomai/docs/source/README.rst

 The ensemble of models can be then used to make a prediction with uncertainty estimates for each point (e.g. each pixel in the image):

->>> predictor = aoi.predictors.EnsemblePredictor(smodel, ensemble, nb_classes=3)
+>>> p = aoi.predictors.EnsemblePredictor(smodel, ensemble, nb_classes=3)
->>> nn_out_mean, nn_out_var = predictor.predict(expdata)
+>>> nn_out_mean, nn_out_var = p.predict(expdata)

 Variational autoencoders (VAE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AtomAI also has built-in `variational autoencoders (VAEs) <https://arxiv.org/abs/1906.02691>`_ for finding in the unsupervised fashion the most effective reduced representation of system's local descriptors.
-The available VAEs are regular VAE, rotationally and/or translationally invariant VAE (rVAE), and class-conditined VAE/rVAE.
+The available VAEs are regular VAE, rotationally and/or translationally invariant VAE (rVAE), class-conditined VAE/rVAE, and joint VAE/rVAE.
 The VAEs can be applied to both raw data and NN output, but typically work better with the latter.
 Here's a simple example:

 >>> # Get a stack of subimages from experimental data (e.g. a semantically segmented atomic movie)
 >>> imstack, com, frames = utils.extract_subimages(nn_output, coords, window_size=32)